 Your healthcare team provides a number of safeguards against developing blood clots.
 These activities occur before, during and after hospitalization.
 Here are a few common actions you will experience:

-- Attend a pre-operative teaching class
+- Attend a pre-operative teaching class or watch our video education series.

 - Before surgery, a detailed history and physical will be obtained to assess if you are at a higher risk for blood clots than the usual patient having your type of procedure.
 If you are more at risk, a plan to manage the higher risk will be developed before your surgery for your care during hospitalization and at discharge.